Xilinx/mlir-air/AIRDialect.md

 Code within a `herd` can directly access L1 memory but must use DMA operations or channels to access other levels of memory.

-### Partition
+### Segment
-A `partition` in the `air` dialect represents a physically contiguous grouping of AIE cores, L1 and L2 memory resources, and controllers sufficient to implement the herds, memory allocations, data movement, and synchronization contained in the `partition` code region.
-Code within a `partition` can allocate L2 memory but must use DMA operations or channels to access other levels of memory.
-A `partition` can optionally define an iteration space which represents a spatial unroll of the `partition`.
-That is, it allows the `partition` to be "stamped out" multiple times, also multiplying the physical resources required by the `partition`.
+A `segment` in the `air` dialect represents a physically contiguous grouping of AIE cores, L1 and L2 memory resources, and controllers sufficient to implement the herds, memory allocations, data movement, and synchronization contained in the `segment` code region.
+Code within a `segment` can allocate L2 memory but must use DMA operations or channels to access other levels of memory.
+A `segment` can optionally define an iteration space which represents a spatial unroll of the `segment`.
+That is, it allows the `segment` to be "stamped out" multiple times, also multiplying the physical resources required by the `segment`.

 ### Launch
-A `launch` in the `air` dialect groups `partitions` and L3 allocations that must be co-resident within a device when execution of the `launch` code region begins.
+A `launch` in the `air` dialect groups `segments` and L3 allocations that must be co-resident within a device when execution of the `launch` code region begins.
 A `launch` operation can optionally define a parallel iteration space.